Maryedith Burrell: Publishing and teaching

-Burrell moved to Asheville, North Carolina, earned a Master of Liberal Arts degree at the University of North Carolina Asheville, and lectures in schools, seminars, and film festivals around the country.
-She is an adjunct professor at Western Carolina University.
+Burrell earned a Master of Liberal Arts degree at the University of North Carolina Asheville, and now lectures in universities, conservatories, and film festivals around the country.
+She also coaches corporately.

-As an author and journalist, Burrell has contributed to Rolling Stone, The Los Angeles Times, The San Francisco Chronicle, The Great Smokies Review, and other publications.
+An author and journalist, she has contributed to Rolling Stone, The Los Angeles Times, The San Francisco Chronicle, The Great Smokies Review, and other publications.
 Her essay, An Affair to Forget, is included in the anthology What Was I Thinking?
 58 Bad Boyfriend Stories §(St. Martin's Press).